MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/download-the-wdk.md

 ### ![download icon.](images/download-install.png) Step 2: Install Windows 11, version 22H2 SDK

 After you've successfully installed Visual Studio, your next step is to download the Software Development Kit (SDK).
-The SDK version number must match the WDK version number, which is the result you will get when you use the provided links.

 * [Download Windows 11, version 22H2 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/)

+The provided links for the SDK and the WDK have matching build numbers, which is always required for the kits to work together.
+If you decide to install your own SDK/WDK pair, perhaps for a different Windows version, ensure that the build numbers match.

 ### ![download icon.](images/download-install.png) Step 3: Install Windows 11, version 22H2 WDK